 Seventy years and half a trillion dollars later, we need to consider whether the United Nations is effectively — and cost-effectively — meeting its goals.
 An article from The Guardian argued that, though “hailed as the great hope for the future of mankind,” the United Nations “has also been dismissed as a shameful den of dictatorships,” with “its numbing bureaucracy, its institutional cover-ups of corruption and the undemocratic politics of its security council.
 (The United Nations) goes to war in the name of peace but has been a bystander through genocide.”
 The classic economic principle of opportunity cost applies — the abundance of dollars and effort that power this behemoth could be much, much better used elsewhere.
 It is beyond important to look beyond the aims of an organization to see the realities of its application, and to acknowledge its successes, of course, but also its failings.

 Perhaps an organization like the U.N. was necessary and useful to rebuild ties following the diplomatic wasteland left by the ravaging of the international landscape by World War II.
 But, in an era of increasing globalization and diplomatic thawing, the U.N. has grown bloated and ineffective.
 The U.N. has experienced a disease of paralysis, where the extensive bureaucracy and competing interests prevent meaningful action, and it’s debatable whether or not the U.N. can enact real change.
-The United Nations does more harm than good, and instead further roils the treacherous waters of the international issues it aims to abet.
+The United Nations may do more harm than good, as it further roils the treacherous waters of the international issues it aims to abet.

 Categories: Foreign Affairs